DEMCON/libstored/README.md

 ### Application layer

-See above:
+See above.
+See stored::Debugger.

-	request: <cmd>[<args...>]
-	response: <response>|!|?[<error>]

-### Presentation layer:
+### Presentation layer

-For UART: In case of binary data, escape all bytes < 0x20 as follows: the sequence DEL (0x7f) removes the 3 MSb of the successive byte.
-For example, the sequence `DEL ;` (0x7f 0x3b) decodes as ESC (0x1b).
+For terminal or UART: In case of binary data, escape all bytes < 0x20 as
+follows: the sequence `DEL` (0x7f) removes the 3 MSb of the successive byte.
+For example, the sequence `DEL ;` (0x7f 0x3b) decodes as `ESC` (0x1b).
+See stored::AsciiEscapeLayer.

+For CAN/ZeroMQ: nothing required.

 ### Session layer:

-(no session support, only one-to-one link)
+For terminal/UART/CAN: no session support, there is only one (implicit) session.

+For ZeroMQ: use REQ/REP sockets, where the application-layer request and response are exactly one ZeroMQ message.
+All layers below are managed by ZeroMQ.

 ### Transport layer

-In case of lossless channels (UART/TCP), nothing to add.
-In lossly channels, a CRC may be appended, and message id/retransmit.
+For terminal or UART: out-of-band message are captured using `ESC _` (APC) and `ESC \` (ST).
+A message consists of the bytes in between these sequences.

+In case of lossly channels (UART/CAN), CRC, message sequence number, and retransmits should be implemented.
+This depends on the specific transport hardware and embedded device.

 ### Network layer

-In multi-core systems, a src/dst header may be appended.
+For terminal/UART/ZeroMQ, nothing has to be done.

+For CAN: packet fragmentation/reassembling/routing is done here.

 ### Datalink layer

-In case of lossless UART: out-of-band message are captured using `ESC _` (APC) and `ESC \` (ST).
-A message consists of the bytes in between these sequences.
+Depends on the device.

 ### Physical layer

-(not specified, depends on device)
+Depends on the device.

 ## License